Mburnand-tech/Burnet/README.md

 ## :question: Purpose

 - This is my personal Front-End project created as part of a one-week solo sprint while I was a student at Northcoders.
-- Coupled with my [Back-End](https://github.com/Mburnand-tech/News_Server) project the intention is to demonstrate I am capable of developing usable and efficient full-stack applications in JavaScript.
+- Coupled with my [Back-End](https://github.com/Mburnand-tech/News_Server) project the intention is to demonstrate I am capable of developing, usable and efficient full-stack applications in JavaScript.

 ## :memo: Description